10 Ways to Make Your Operations Meetings More Effective

 2. Prepare Cost Reports in Advance

-Using these reports are important, but by the time the meeting starts, it’s too late to run the report.
-It should be printed in advance and handed to each meeting attendee so it can be referenced.
-This will ensure you kick the meeting off smoothly, instead of having to wait around for copies to be printed, stapled and handed out.
+Using these reports is important, but by the time the meeting starts, it’s too late to run the report, it should be printed in advance and handed to each meeting attendee so it can be referenced.

 Here are some tips on how Function Point can be utilized to help with the running of a smooth operations meeting: